leoncheng57/AP-Final-Project/README.md

  - 1/19 - starting the delay class, was not implemented in the future
  - 1/20 - monsPacks() was made such that the level determined the difficulty and monster rate
  - 1/21 - cleanup of monster generation , lives implemented, new monster "Swift" created,added levels
+ - 1/21 - cosmetic changes such as an indicator of updates.
+Sandbox features were included

 RESOURCES
 ==========